MIOS32 Bootloader for Newbies

 - upload via USB interface can be started during runtime if the application configured it for MIDI (this is mostly the case) and doesn't crash on incoming MIDI streams (should be mostly the case for released applications)

-- If the bootloader is running on a STM32 Primer, the Hold mode can be activated by soldering a small cable between the boot1 signal on R48 and Ground as shown in this picture.
+- STM32 Primer: solder a small cable between the boot1 signal on R48 and Ground as shown in this picture.
 However, the Primer contains an integrated debug interface which makes it easy to recover the MIOS32 installation w/o this measure.

 Code Upload